CalSTRS: Operations

 Like other large pension plans, CalSTRS had previously announced its proxy-vote intentions on selective companies.
 The addition of online disclosure opens the process to all CalSTRS portfolio companies, allowing other shareholders to know how the pension fund will vote.

-As of May 2009, CalSTRS holds stock in over 3,800 North American companies.
+As of May 2009, CalSTRS held stock in over 3,800 North American companies.

 After the December 14, 2012 Sandy Hook Elementary School shooting, California's treasurer, Bill Lockyer, considered ordering CalSTRS to eliminate investments in gun manufacturers.
 On January 9, 2013, the Teachers' Retirement Board Investment Committee directed staff to "begin the process of divestment from firearm companies that manufacture weapons that are illegal in California," and CalSTRS divested from Sturm Ruger and the American Outdoor Brands Corporation, (formerly Smith & Wesson).

 In January 2018, CalSTRS issued a public letter to Apple Inc. alongside JANA Partners, LLC called "Think Differently About Kids".
 The letter encouraged Apple to find new ways to limit the effects of smartphone use on children.

 CalSTRS is among the signatories of the "Principles for a Responsible Civilian Firearms Industry," which seeks to engage firearms manufacturers, dealers, and retailers in promoting gun safety.

 Since the mid-2010s, activists have increasingly called for CalSTRS to cut financial ties with fossil fuel companies.
 In 2015, Kevin de León introduced CalSTRS and CalPERS coal divestment legislation and the California Democratic Party passed a resolution in support of fossil fuel divestment.
 Kevin de León's bill passed and CalSTRS was required to sell all holdings in companies that received at least 50% of their revenue from thermal coal.
 State Senator Lena Gonzalez introduced broader fossil fuel divestment legislation in February 2022.
 The CalSTRS board opposed this legislation.
 It passed the California State Senate but was halted in the assembly by Jim Cooper.
 As of 2022, CalSTRS has about $4.1 billion invested in oil and gas companies.